WorldFishCenter/peskas-blog/content/posts/domain-based-architecture.md

 {{< rawhtml >}}<figcaption>Proposed Peskas architecture–domain-based.
 Each domain is responsible for its pipeline and a product that can be consumed by other domains or users (e.g. a data analyst).
 The technological details inside a domain are abstracted and simplified.</figcaption>{{< /rawhtml >}}

+This is how we see a domain based architecture can help us:

 *Scalability*: Adding a new data source does not require changes to existing components.
 A domain-based architecture is a self-serve infrastructure by default because each domain does not need to know who is using its product; it only needs to ensure the quality of the product.